 To improve the price announcement function of the OTC market, the Japan Securities Dealers Association publishes reference statistical prices [yields] for OTC bond transactions on every business day, based on the reports from its member securities companies and some other firms.
-As securities companies frequently trade with each other through brokers, such transaction price data are published by these brokers.
+As securities companies frequently trade with each other through market makers, such transaction price data are published by these market makers.